no1xsyzy/fyp/final.md

   Smaller numbers represents higher priority.
   One message can be processed only when there are no messages with higher priority.

+Dataflow

+: Pure data.
+Repeating it will not cause any effect.

+Event

+: Data that is particular.
+Repeating it will cause the system to work more.

 Net

 : A network that Messages can be transferred on it.